Tall Fescue: All you need to know

 Seeding is the best way to plant it as turf because it germinates easily and doesn’t require high maintenance when it’s growing for the first time.

-Planting tall fescue with seed
+planting tall fescue with seed

 Planting tall fescue with seeding.
 Source